Genevieve Kim, Contributing Photographer

 Three years later and with eight co-founders in tow, the Collective has started to find its footing.
-Their mission has grown to include changing how people view, in general, the function and scope of art: by helping the artist, they help the art, which helps the community, which helps society.
+Their mission has grown to include changing how people view, in general, the function and scope of art: by helping the artist, they help the art which can soon be tangible art investments, which helps the community, which helps society.

 Art can be truth, but it can also be a solution.
 And, most pertinently, art can make money.
 “I want to turn STEM into STEAM,” Pollock said, only half-jokingly.

 “Technology is seen as this miracle that’s going to save the world,” she added — but what if some of those ideas are too literal and mechanical for the complexity of modern-day issues?

 With their recent $50 million donation to the Geffen Hall, the Tsais are similarly invested in the power of the arts.
 It’s about “meeting the moment,” as Clara Wu Tsai put it, and the moment needs new perspective.
 But in order for artists to thrive, according to Wu Tsai, they deserve ownership and a better pathway for growth.

 Fadiran also emphasized the gap between potential and opportunity in the arts economy.
 Creators like Issa Rae, Phoebe Waller-Bridge and Michaela Coel have been able to bridge that divide, but they are the exceptions, and not the rule.
 The connections they had to independently build constitutes an infrastructure Midnight Oil Collective hopes to initially provide, making success more accessible and attainable.